Chymyst/chymyst-core/docs/chymyst04.md

 A static reaction emits some molecules into the soup and at the same time declares these molecules as static.

 A reaction site can have one or more static reactions.
-Each non-blocking output molecule of each static reaction will be automatically declared a **static molecule**.
+Each non-blocking output molecule of each static reaction is automatically declared a **static molecule**.

 The reaction sites will run their static reactions only once, at the time of the `site(...)` call itself, and on the same thread that calls `site(...)`.
 At that time, the reaction site has no molecules present.
 Static molecules will be the first ones emitted into the soup at that reaction site.

+#### Constraints on using static molecules

+Declaring a molecule as static can be a useful tool for avoiding errors in chemical machine programs because the usage of static molecules is tightly constrained:

+- A static molecules can be emitted only by a reaction that consumes it, or by the static reaction that defines it.
+- A reaction may not consume more than one copy of a static molecule.
+- It is an error if a reaction consumes a static molecule but does not emit it back into the soup, or emits it more than once.
+- It is also an error if a reaction emits a static molecule it did not consume, or if any other code emits additional copies of the static molecule at any time.
+- A reaction may not emit static molecules in a loop

 ### Volatile readers for static molecules